Beyond Grid-Locked Voxels: Neural Response Functions for Continuous Brain Encoding: Introduction

 To address these limitations, we propose the \textbf{Neural Response Function} (NRF), a coordinate-based neural encoding model that predicts fMRI responses as a continuous function over anatomical space.
 Given a stimulus $M$ and a spatial coordinate $\mathbf{x}=(x,y,z)$ in standardized MNI space, NRF outputs the predicted brain response $r$ at that location:

 This formulation directly addresses the limitations of previous models: \begin{itemize} \item \textbf{Exploiting local smoothness.} By conditioning predictions on anatomical coordinates, NRF incorporates the 3D spatial structure of fMRI data.
-This allows nearby voxels—often anatomically connected and functionally correlated—to share information, rather than being treated as independent outputs.
-As a result, NRF captures local smoothness in brain responses and achieves greater data efficiency. \item \textbf{Efficient new-subject adaptation.} NRF grounds predictions in standardized MNI space, unifying responses across subjects in a shared coordinate system.
+This allows nearby voxels that are anatomically connected and functionally correlated to share information instead of being treated as independent outputs.
+As a result, NRF captures local smoothness in brain responses and achieves greater data efficiency. \item \textbf{Efficient cross-subject adaptation.} NRF grounds predictions in standardized MNI space, unifying responses across subjects in a shared coordinate system.
 This enables direct transfer: a model pretrained on one subject can be adapted to a new individual with only minimal fine-tuning.
-We further introduce a finetune–ensemble strategy that leverages multiple pretrained models to boost adaptation accuracy, reducing the need for extensive subject-specific data collection in real-world settings.
+We further introduce a \textit{finetune–ensemble} strategy that leverages multiple pretrained models to boost adaptation accuracy, reducing the need for extensive subject-specific data collection in real-world settings.

-\item \textbf{Resolution-agnostic predictions.} By defining responses in continuous space, NRF decouples predictions from the voxel grid of the data model that is trained.
-It can be queried at arbitrary spatial coordinates, independent of the voxel size or sampling scheme used in data collection, and can seamlessly integrate data acquired at different resolutions.
-This flexibility opens the door to building more general-purpose brain models, moving closer to a functional \textit{digital twin} of the brain.
+\item \textbf{Resolution-agnostic modeling.} By defining responses in continuous space, NRF decouples predictions from the specific voxel grid used during training.
+The model can be queried at arbitrary spatial coordinates, independent of the voxel size or sampling scheme used during data collection.
+This allows for the seamless integration of data acquired at varying resolutions and opens the door to building general-purpose brain models that move closer to a functional \textit{digital twin} of the human visual system.

-\end{itemize} Through experiments, we show that NRF - the first brain anatomy structure-grounded neural encoding model - offers a new direction for efficient and generalizable neural encoding.
+\end{itemize} Through experiments,we demonstrate that NRF provides a novel anatomy-grounded framework for neural encoding, offering a new paradigm for efficient and generalizable brain modeling.